 Hello new friend.
 I’m excited to get to know you.
 Let me share a little about myself so that you can get a feel for the kind of person who will be photographing your wedding.

 To take you back to those crazy moments every time you see your photos…

 I’LL BE THERE EVERY STEP OF THE WAY TO ENSURE YOU HAVE THE BEST DAY EVER.

 It’s your day.
-You need to feel comfortable.
+I’m the master of just allowing people to be themselves.
+No fake posing or cheesy smiles.
 I want to take the photos that are meaningful to you.
-I want to surprise you with images that you didn’t even know you wanted, until I showed them to you.
+I will surprise you with images that you didn’t even know you wanted, until I showed them to you.

 You want photos that get to the heart of you and the people you love, not photos that reflect a photographer’s favourite pose.
 I get that and that’s what I want for you too!

 So, for 95% of the day I will simply capture artistic images that will take you back to the moment.
 For 5% of the day I will give you some helpful direction… like, “Hey, the light over here is really nice…let’s take that shot of you and your grandma… if you’d like to squeeze her a little tighter, then go for it.”